- Grand Canyon University - B.S. in Justice Studies and M.S. in Criminal Justice: Law Enforcement

 Crime scene investigators (CSIs) are part of the law enforcement community and play a vital role in criminal justice.
 They are the people who identify, gather, and examined physical evidence, which will be included in police reports and submitted to the courts.
 Their output helps solve cases and establish the guilt of suspects.
 Functions include lifting fingerprints, detecting the presence of toxic substances, undertaking bullet-comparison tests, and analyzing bloodstain patterns.
 The generally fall under the profession of criminologists and are very closely related to forensic science technicians.

 In the United States, CSIs are employed by law enforcement agencies at the federal, state, and local levels.
-The Bureau of Labor Statistics projects a 5% increase in demand for this “Protective Services” job, which falls under occupational classification 33-3021.
+The Bureau of Labor Statistics projects a 14% increase in demand for forensic science technicians.
 Competition is high, partly owing to the glamorized portrayal of crime scene investigators in a TV series.

 If you are interested in a career as a crime scene investigator, start preparing by researching trends and updates, the job outlook and benefits, and career opportunities to see if the job fits you.
 Below is a five-step guide on how to become a crime scene investigator: